Chorusio/kube-chorus-router/README.md

 # kube-router

-kube-router is a micro service provided by Chorus that creates network between the Kubernetes cluster nodes and non kubernetes aware devices like F5, Citrix ADC etc.
+kube-router is a micro service provided by Chorus that creates network between the Kubernetes cluster nodes and non kubernetes aware devices [F5, Citrix ADC].

 ## Contents